 Each plays a vital role, from the traditional barber scissors to the latest instruments.
 However, among them are the hair clippers.
 These utilize modern technology and ease the hairstylist’s and barbers’ jobs.
 But one feature that experts must check on is the clipper blades: every snip and every trim is based on the type of blade you choose.

 They come in various styles, each with unique characteristics designed to fulfil different needs.
-As a professional hairstylist, knowing these blade types is not just a skill; it’s a necessity, resulting in desired haircuts.
+As a professional hairstylist, knowing these blade types is not just a skill.
+It’s a necessity, resulting in desired haircuts.

 We will look at clipper blade types and categorize them into different classes to achieve the perfect fade, taper, or detailed design.